Homemade Sloppy Joe Recipe (turkey or beef)

 - ½ teaspoon garlic powder

-- Hamburger or slider buns, to serve
+- 6 hamburger or slider buns, to serve

-- Optional toppings: shredded or sliced cheese, shredded lettuce, a spoonful of coleslaw, a slice of tomato, sliced avocado, chopped red onions or green onions, or whatever you like!
+- optional toppings: shredded or sliced cheese, shredded lettuce, a spoonful of coleslaw, a slice of tomato, sliced avocado, chopped red onions or green onions, or whatever you like!

 Instructions

-- Stir in the ketchup, brown sugar, mustard, Worcestershire sauce, and garlic powder.
-Mix thoroughly.
-Reduce heat to low and simmer for about 30 minutes (see note).
+- Reduce heat to low and simmer for about 30 minutes (see note).
 Check seasoning and adjust if necessary.

 - Serve on hamburger buns or slider buns, toasted if desired.
 Optional toppings: shredded or sliced cheese, shredded lettuce, a spoonful of coleslaw, a slice of tomato, sliced avocado, chopped red onions or green onions, or whatever you like!